Inter-University Council of Ohio (IUC)

 Columbus, Ohio 43215

-Bruce Johnson currently serves as the President and CEO of the Inter-University Councilof Ohio.
-Johnson has held his current position since December of 2006.
-Johnson leads an organization designed to provide each of its member institutions with opportunities to collaborate for the benefit of Higher Education in Ohio.
-Johnson is responsible for strategy development and implementation for all aspects of the Inter-University Council.
+Laura Lanese is the President and CEO of the Inter-University Council.
+Laura leads an organization designed to provide each of its member institutions with opportunities to collaborate for the benefit of Higher Education in Ohio.
+Laura is responsible for strategy development and implementation for all aspects of the Inter-University Council.

 Vice President of Government Relations

 Nick Derksen is the Vice President of Government Relations for the Inter-University Council of Ohio.
 Nick started working in state government as a Legislative Service Commission Fellow in 2013.
 In that position, Nick worked with the Chairman of the Finance Subcommittee on Transportation.
 Following his Fellowship, Nick went on to serve as Legislative Aide to the late Representative Terry Blair, Senior Legislative Aide to Speaker Pro Tempore Matt Huffman, and Legislative Aide to Representative Steve Huffman.

 In 2015, Nick was promoted and served as a Senior Majority Policy Advisor to the Speaker of the House working on K-12, higher education, transportation, and aging-related policy areas.
 His greatest achievement in this capacity was crafting legislation on K-12 computer science standards that eventually became law under House Bill 170.